alagogianni/Air-Quality-and-Weather-Analysis/README.md

 - **Implications for Insurance:** Provided recommendations for risk assessment and policy adjustments.

 ## Data Sources
 - **EPA:** U.S. Environmental Protection Agency data for air quality and weather parameters.
-- **Data Collection:** Historical data collected over 20 years, including pollutants like PM2.5, PM10, NO2, CO, SO2, Ozone, and weather parameters such as temperature and pressure.
+Historical data collected over 20 years, including pollutants like PM2.5, PM10, NO2, CO, SO2, Ozone, and weather parameters such as temperature and pressure.

 ## Installation and Requirements

 ### Prerequisites
-- **Python 3.x:** Ensure Python 3.8+ is installed on your system.
+- **Python 3.9:** Ensure Python 3.9+ is installed on your system.
 - **Conda:** Conda package manager for environment management.
 - **Git:** Version control system for cloning repositories.
+- **Jupyter:** For running Jupyter notebooks, ensure Jupyter is installed.
+- **Pandas, NumPy, Matplotlib, Seaborn:** Python libraries for data analysis and visualization.
-- **Operating System:** Tested on macOS and Ubuntu.
+- **Operating System:** Run on Windows.
+- **Power BI:** Required for viewing and interacting with Power BI visualizations.

 ### Dependencies
 To replicate the environment used in this project, follow these steps: